madeeasycodinglife/edu-course-manager-backend/README.md

 - Ensure that the service is up and running before accessing the H2 console.

 ---
-You're absolutely correct!
-Redis in your setup is used for caching (leveraged through annotations like `@Cacheable` and `@CacheEvict`), while Kafka is employed for propagating configuration change events using Spring Cloud Bus.
-I apologize for the confusion earlier.
-Here’s the revised explanation:

----

 ## Prerequisites

-- **Java 17+**: The application is built using Java 17, so you need at least this version installed.
+- **Java 21**: The application is built using Java 21, so you need at least this version installed.

 - **Maven 3.8+**: Maven is required to manage project dependencies and build the application.